yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

-Labor and leisure are complementary [human actions](https://en.wikipedia.org/wiki/Action_axiom) that pertain [production and consumption](Production-and-Consumption) of [economic goods](https://en.m.wikipedia.org/wiki/Goods_and_services).
+Labor and leisure are complementary [human actions](https://en.wikipedia.org/wiki/Action_axiom) that pertain to [production and consumption](Production-and-Consumption) of [economic goods](https://en.m.wikipedia.org/wiki/Goods_and_services).
 Labor is the process of consumption to produce an economic good (production).
 Leisure is the process of consumption that does not produce an economic good.
 Consumption without [utility](Glossary#utility) is the process of [waste](https://en.wikipedia.org/wiki/Waste).

 > labor always involves the forgoing of leisure, a desirable good
 >